 ESB Networks believes that achieving these six milestones will provide further transparency to debt raised on behalf of ESB Networks.
-A report submitted to CRU to reflect the Networks Net Debts and funding requirement will be submitted in Q2 2023 based on the position as at 31st December 2022 and yearly thereafter.
+When these measures are agreed with CRU and are in place, ESB Networks will submit a report in Q2 each year reflecting the Networks Net Debts and funding requirement, based on the position as at 31st December in the preceding year.